HongfeiLi365/Bayesian-Machine-Learning-Projects/LDA-EM/README.md

 This is a course project I did for Bayesian Machine Learning in 2018 spring at UIUC.

-I implemented LDA with EM algorithm for document classification in Python.
+I implemented LDA with EM algorithm for topic modeling and document classification in Python.